What is a colophon?

 - in 2015, they were one of the few providers that assured all disk was SSD based (has much higher performance) which impressed us

-- they have a good reputation for support and ability to scale
+- they have a good reputation for support and ability to scale – reliability is assured as better than 99.99% uptime.

 - the DO tutorials about setting up Discourse and WordPress droplets as well as the DO specific help on the Discourse support site (meta) and the WordPress support forums seemed to give us all the information we needed to get started with a deployment